We are looking for a bright, energetic, and passionate OT to join our team!

 We are currently seeking a passionate and experienced therapist interested in helping us grow our adult program.
 Work hours will be evenings and weekends, to accommodate the schedules of our clients.

 - At least three years occupational therapy experience

-- At least one year pediatric occupational therapy experience
+- At least one year of sensory-based occupational therapy experience

 - Ability to perform strenuous physical activity (crawling, jumping, lifting, climbing, etc.) for multiple consecutive hours during each work day